GNGscr/weather-home-assignment/README.md

 ## 👨‍💻 Author

-  Built by Danie Ehrlich as side project.# weather-app
+  Built by Daniel Ehrlich as side project.# weather-app